Skip to Main Content

 Next: Storage Media>>

 There is no perfect storage media that can provide convenient access yet never suffer from damage, loss, obsolescence.
 A good practice is to keep your research data in at least two different types of storage media.
-This helps to diversify the risks for both short term or long term storage.
-Also, do periodically check if the data is accessible.
+This helps to diversify the risks at the storage location and for both short term or long term storage.
+Also, it is advised to do periodical check on the accessibility of the data.

 Below are the common storage media used by researchers: